UI5/linter/docs/Rules.md

 ## no-removed-manifest-property

-In manifest version 2, some of the properties are removed and they do not match anymore to the new schema.
+Manifest Version 2 lacks several properties of earlier versions, which do not match anymore to the new schema.
+They must be omitted.

 ## no-renamed-manifest-property